cboyce183/Zendomo/README.md

 # DISCLAIMER: THE LIKELYHOOD OF SOME INSTRUCTION BEING MISSING IS PRETTY MUCH 100%, COME GET THE ADMIN IF SOMETHING GOES WRONG

+### Can confirm this worked for Bob, happy hacking.